pradeepponduri/code_templates/README.md

-# Cookiecutters
+# Code Templates

-This repository contains cookiecutters needed for development.
+This repository contains cookiecutters and code templates needed for developing python, nodejs, neo4j applications.

 Refer to individual README files in each folder for further details.